 Also under Instructional Services, the Library has continued to embrace the concept of quality enhancement with several new initiatives.
 In an effort to improve student access to library services, the library launched a new homepage design on May 27, 2009.
-Features included an orientation video and message board for promoting library services.
-The orientation used screen capture video and webcam recordings to illustrate how to access library resources including online databases, the library catalog, reference assistance, and interlibrary loan services.
-To appeal to a variety of learning styles, the library also developed video clips to help illustrate the concepts covered in the database tutorial.
+Features include an orientation video and message board for promoting library services.
+The orientation uses screen capture video and webcam recordings to illustrate how to access library resources including online databases, the library catalog, reference assistance, and ILL services.
+In an effort to appeal to a variety of learning styles, the library also developed video clips to help illustrate the concepts covered in the database tutorial.